Le Chambon-sur-Lignon: Honors

 Eric Schwam, an Austrian man who fled the Nazis with his family during the Second World War and found refuge in the village, bequeathed approximately €2 million for the village.

 Education

-The town of Chambon-sur-Lignon is home to Le Collège-Lycée Cévenol International, a private boarding school founded in 1938 by local Protestant ministers André Trocmé and Edouard Theis.
+The town of Chambon-sur-Lignon was home to Le Collège-Lycée Cévenol International, a private boarding school founded in 1938 by local Protestant ministers André Trocmé and Edouard Theis.
 The school closed its doors in 2014 due to financial troubles and declining enrollment, three years after the rape and murder of a 14-year-old student.

 Personalities

 Alexander Grothendieck, a central figure of 20th-century mathematics, was among the Jewish children sheltered during the war.

 The paternal grandfather of actor Timothée Chalamet was from the town.